iranzo/iranzo.github.io/content/presentations/citellus/devconfcz-2018/devconfcz2018-presentation-revealmd.en.md

 ### What does M.a.g.u.i.
 Does?

 - It runs citellus against each sosreport, gathers and groups the data per plugin.
-- Runs its own plugins against the data received to hilight issues that depend on several systems
+- Runs its own plugins against the data received to highlight issues that depend on several systems
 - Allows to grab remote host data via ansible host lists

 ---